Board representation (computer chess): Bitboards

 A more efficient but more elaborate board representation than the array-based structures is the bitboard.
 A bitboard is a 64-bit sequence of bits (0 or 1), which indicates the absence or presence (false or true) of some state of each space on the board.
 A board position can then be represented using a series of bitboards.
 For example, a series of bitboards for each piece type, for each side, can represent the board position.

 The advantage to this representation is the ability to use bit parallel operations upon the 64-bit entities instead of iteration to manipulate and derive information about the state of the board.
 This makes maximal use of the hardware available, especially as 64-bit processors have become mainstream.

-A substantive advantage of bitboards is that enables maps for the spaces attacked by each type of piece on each space of the board to be pre-collated and stored in a table, so that possible moves of the piece can be retrieved in a single memory fetch of the attack map for the square on which the piece resides which, excluding spaces occupied by friendly pieces (one bitwise operation), yields the legal moves of the piece.
-But the moves of the sliding pieces (rooks, bishops, queens) are indeterminate because the moves of these pieces depend on the configuration of other pieces on the board.
-So special and complex data structures have been devised to represent their moves.
+A substantive advantage of bitboards is that it enables maps for the spaces attacked by each type of piece on each space of the board to be pre-collated and stored in a table, so that possible moves of the piece can be retrieved in a single memory fetch of the attack map for the square on which the piece resides.
+By excluding spaces occupied by friendly pieces (one bitwise operation), this yields the legal moves of the piece.
+However, the moves of the sliding pieces (rooks, bishops, queens) are indeterminate because the moves of these pieces depend on the configuration of other pieces on the board.
+Thus, special and complex data structures have been devised to represent their moves.